The AME3 Rules

 - Each Team is expected to complete at least one Improvement from the Arena Backlog during each Match.

-- The System Leads are overseeing the application of Anticipate, Advance and Assess practices within the Match.
+- The System Leads oversee the application of Anticipate, Advance and Assess practices within the Match.

 Anticipate